Probabilistic patient risk profiling with pair-copula constructions: Application: patient risk profiling with vine copula-based classifiers

 Even though the random forest achieves the best in-sample Brier and nll scores for serious complications, its performance decreases in the out-of-sample data, potentially due to overfitting.
 While further hyperparameter tuning may improve its performance, such refinements fall outside the scope of this study.
 Likewise, the weighted logistic regression model underperforms in the serious complication class, particularly in the out-of-sample data.
 We will discuss potential reasons for these classification performance differences across models in the next subsection.

 Even though the area under the receiver operating characteristic curve (AUC) is a widely used summary measure for discrimination, it is insensitive to calibration and does not measure class-specific performance of the model.
-In our case study, the vine copula-based classifier, weighted logistic regression, and random forest with stratified sampling achieved AUCs of 0.67, 0.68, and 0.71, respectively, in the in-sample; corresponding values on the out-of-sample were 0.71, 0.60, and 0.66.
-One would rank the random forest highest based on the in-sample AUC alone, despite its poor out-of-sample performance.
+One would rank the random forest highest based solely on the in-sample AUC, despite its poor out-of-sample performance.
 This highlights the importance of complementing discrimination metrics with probability-based scores such as the class-specific Brier and negative log-likelihood, as in \autoref{tab:brier_nll_scores}.